 - To Speak for the Trees by Diana Beresford-Kroeger

 Autumn and winter are a great time to get out into the woods and see conifers draped in moss or snow, or appreciate the shapes of deciduous tree trunks without their leaves.
 Look into tree guides for your region.
-Here are the ones that guide me in my trips around the Pacific Northwest/southwestern British Columbia.

 - Northwest Trees by Stephen F. Arno and Ramona P. Hammerly